Sabu Thomas

-Sabu Thomas (born 14 March 1960) is an Indian professor who is serving as the vice-chancellor of Mahatma Gandhi University, Kerala.
+Sabu Thomas (born 14 March 1960) is an Indian professor who also served as the vice-chancellor of Mahatma Gandhi University, Kerala.
 He is also a full professor (25 March 1998 onwards) of Polymer Science and Engineering at the School of Chemical Sciences.
 He was the Pro-Vice Chancellor of Mahatma Gandhi University, Kerala during the period of 31 August 2017 to 31 August 2018, Director of School of Chemical Science during the period of 1 November 2010 to 31 December 2013.
 Hon.
 Director of International & Inter-University Centre for Nanoscience and Nanotechnology during the period of 28 March 2009 to 11 September 2015, 2 February 2016 to 11 October 2017.

 Early life

 Sabu Thomas was born on 14 March 1962.
 He completed his schooling at Kumaranalloor Devi Vilasom HSS.
 He studied pre-degree at CMS College, Kottayam and then obtained BSc Degree in Chemistry from Kuriakose Elias College, Mannanam, Kottayam in 1980 and Bachelor of Technology Degree in Polymer Science and Rubber Technology from Cochin University of Science and Technology in 1983.
 He received his PhD from Indian Institute of Technology Kharagpur in 1987.